Click on the Dance

 immediately as something totally different and fun... a high energy polka.

-This dance has one restart.
+This dance has one restart. |

-WORLD RECORD WINNER!
+doc WORLD RECORD SETTER!
 Choreographed to Clint

 Black's old-time country swing song, "You Walked By", it features Monterey 1/4